Gener8tor

 gener8tor is an American startup accelerator that operates in several US cities, including Madison, Milwaukee, and Minneapolis.
-As of March 2017, gener8tor was ranked as the top 11th startup accelerator out of more than 150 accelerator programs in the United States by the Seed Accelerator Rankings Project.

 Since its inception, gener8tor has invested in 180 companies, which have gone on to raise more than $1 billion in total follow-on financing.

 Program

-gener8tor runs 3 classes a year and accepts only 5 startups per class.
-The startups receive a hands-on mentorship, and up to $100,000 of investment. gener8tor offers $20,000 in exchange for 6-7% of equity and another $80,000 in the form of an uncapped convertible note. gener8tor takes no board seats, no preferred shares, and no liquidation preferences.
+gener8tor offers $20,000 in exchange for 6-7% of equity and another $80,000 in the form of an uncapped convertible note. gener8tor takes no board seats, no preferred shares, and no liquidation preferences.

 Each class happens in a different city, with Madison in the Spring, Minneapolis in the Summer, and Milwaukee during the Fall.
 Each class lasts about 3 months.

 gener8tor invests in high-growth startups, including software, IT, web, SaaS, e-commerce and hardware.

 Acceptance

 In its Madison 2017 class, gener8tor accepted 5 out of 691 companies.

-In its inaugural Minneapolis 2017 class, gener8tor accepted 5 out of 456 companies.

-Past rankings

-In March 2016, the Seed Accelerator Rankings Project ranked Gener8tor as the top 14th accelerator program in the United States out of 150 startup accelerators reviewed.

-In March 2015, the Seed Accelerator Rankings Project ranked Gener8tor as the top 13th accelerator program out of 150 startup accelerators in the United States.

-In March 2014, the Seed Accelerator Rankings Project placed Gener8tor in the top 20 of accelerator programs out of 150 participants whose programs were reviewed.